https://www.gosh.nhs.uk/our-research/drive-unit-for-digital-innovation/

 The space has seen meetings and events hosted for our wide range of stakeholders from children and young people to national and international policy makers.

-Ways we are advancing digital innovation
+Ways we are supporting staff and advancing care through digital innovation

 Secure Digital Research Environment